JohnGoldInc/ErrorUnit.Injector_PostSharp/README.md

 ## Instructions

-Add `[assembly:ErrorUnitAspect]` to the AssemblyInfo.cs file of each project you want ErrorUnit on.
+Add `[assembly: ErrorUnit.Injector_PostSharp.ErrorUnitAspect]` to the AssemblyInfo.cs file of each project you want ErrorUnit on.

 Note:
 To log your ErrorUnit formatted errors instead of just generating Unit Tests while in Visual Studio you will still have to set up a logger when your application starts, with  `ErrorUnitCentral._Logger = new ErrorUnitLogger();`